Bank Secrecy Act (BSA)/Anti-Money Laundering (AML)/Office of Foreign Assets Control (OFAC)

 BSA/AML guidance

-The Federal Financial Institutions Examination Council (FFIEC) Bank Secrecy Act/Anti-Money Laundering Infobase and Examination Manual and Procedures (BSA/AML Manual) provides guidance to examiners and financial institutions on the characteristics of an effective BSA/AML program.
+The Federal Financial Institutions Examination Council (FFIEC) BSA/AML Infobase and Examination Manual and Procedures (BSA/AML Manual) provides guidance to examiners and financial institutions on the characteristics of an effective BSA/AML program.
 Details can be found at the following:

-The Financial Crime Enforcement Network (FinCEN) is a bureau of the United States Department of the Treasury delegated with the authority to administer the BSA.
-Additionally, they collect, maintain, analyze, and disseminate information about financial transactions to combat domestic and international money laundering, terrorist financing, and other financial crimes.
+The Financial Crime Enforcement Network (FinCEN), a bureau of the U.S. Department of the Treasury, administers the BSA to combat money laundering, terrorist financing, and other financial crimes.
+FinCEN collects, analyzes, and disseminates financial transaction data to support law enforcement efforts.
+Additionally, FinCEN issues regulations and guidance to ensure financial institutions implement effective AML programs.
 Details can be found at the following:

 BSA/AML resources